irmakerkol/Data-Scientist-Technical-Assessment/README.md

 # Data Scientist Technical Assessment Report
 ## Introduction
-This report presents the findings and methodology used in the Papcorns Data Scientist Technical Assessment.
+This report presents the findings and methodology used in the Data Scientist Technical Assessment.
 The analysis was conducted using SQL and Python to extract insights from a SQLite database containing user and event data.
 The objective was to evaluate key business metrics including revenue, user acquisition, conversion, and customer lifetime value.

 ## Dataset Description
 The dataset consists of two tables: 'users' and 'user_events'.
 The 'users' table includes user information such as ID, country, attribution source, and account creation timestamp.
 The 'user_events' table records events performed by each user such as trials, subscriptions, and cancellations, along with any associated revenue.